 I don’t have a team of editors, and Los Angeles is huge with tons of events going on, so it’s impossible to list them all.
-The ones I have listed below are those I believe to be outstanding and worthy of checking out.
+The ones I have listed below are those I believe are outstanding and worth checking out.

 I hope you enjoy them and have a great time in L.A.